Frustrating SEO Problems

 Although this can be very useful, it is not always the case that Google chooses the URL that you want to use.

 You can check which URL Google is using by inputting the page address into the URL Inspection tool within Search Console.
-Here, it will show you the canonical that Google has selected.

 Google picking its own meta description and ignoring yours